 The Adviser uses a representative sampling indexing strategy in seeking to achieve the Fund's investment objective.
-Under normal market conditions, the Fund invests substantially all of its assets in the securities comprising the Underlying Index and in securities that the Adviser determines to have economic characteristics that are substantially identical to the economic characteristics of the securities that comprise the Underlying Index, including, but not limited to, bonds that are capital-indexed and linked to a commonly used domestic inflation index.
+Under normal market conditions, the Fund invests substantially all of its assets in the securities comprising the Underlying Index and in securities that the Adviser determines to have economic characteristics that are substantially similar to the economic characteristics of the securities that comprise the Underlying Index, including, but not limited to, municipal bonds that may be of a smaller issue size than those included in the Underlying Index.

 In seeking to track the Underlying Index, the Fund may invest in securities that are not included in the Underlying Index, cash and cash equivalents and/or money market instruments, such as repurchase agreements and money market funds.
-The Fund is "non-diversified," which means it may invest a greater percentage of its assets in the securities of a single issuer than a "diversified" fund.
+The Fund is "non-diversified," which means it may invest a greater percentage of its assets in a single asset class than a "diversified" fund.

-The Underlying Index
+The Underlying Index and Parent Index